codyro/alesco-poc/README.md

 The standard review period is two weeks, but it can be extended if necessary to ensure adequate discussion.

 ## Who decides whether an RFC is accepted?
 The final decision is made by ALESCo, taking into account community feedback and the overall impact on the project.
+There is no obligation for the RFC to be accepted by the committee.

+## Who is responsible for implementing an RFC once it's accepted?

+It is expected that contributors will be responsible for all or part of the work implementing the RFC.

 ## Can I withdraw my RFC?
 Yes, you can withdraw your RFC at any point before it is accepted by closing the pull request and stating your intention.